julienXX/terminal-notifier/README.markdown

 # terminal-notifier

-terminal-notifier is a command-line tool to send OS X User Notifications, which are available on OS X 10.8 and higher.
+terminal-notifier is a command-line tool to send macOS User Notifications, which are available on macOS 10.8 and higher.

 ## Caveats

-* On OS X 10.8, the `-appIcon` and `-contentImage` options do nothing.
+* On macOS 10.8, the `-appIcon` and `-contentImage` options do nothing.
   This is because Notification Center on 10.8 _always_ uses the application’s own icon.

   You can do one of the following to work around this limitation on 10.8: